-End of February brings the end of winter and beginning of Spring sewing season.
-Time to make that party dress or, for some of us, sew a wedding dress.
+Cold weather makes us want to sew something hot.
+Time to make some lingerie or a special dress.
 That means hunting for the right kind of silk.
 With so many types, which one should you choose?

-PFI’s new store, PFI Supply, offers fabric just for clothes — including plenty of silks in a broad range of colors.
+PFI Supply (www.pfisewing.com) offers fabric just for this occasion — including plenty of silks in a broad range of colors.
 Here are some of the most requested kinds and how to use them.

 How silk is made

 Silk is one of the oldest known natural fibers.
 Most silk originates in China, India and Southeast Asia.
 Domestic mulberry silkworm pupae spin it.
 Commercial growers kill the pupae before they emerge as adult moths.
 That way, the cocoon can be unraveled as one long continuous unbroken thread.

 Peace silk allows the moth to eat a hole in the cocoon to emerge.
 The hole makes it impossible to unreel the cocoon.
 So the fiber must be spun.
 The result is a more matte finish with a rougher look.
 Peace silk is also called wild silk.